mattfenwick/NMRPyStar/README.md

    as a library?

-   This parser is designed to be used as a library -- simply import it, hand it your NMR-Star input, and set it loose!
+   This parser is designed to be used as a library -- simply import it, hand it your NMR-STAR input, and set it loose!

  - modularity and flexibility -- can the parser operate on stdin and stdout?
 Can it parse content pulled from a web page?
 Can it parse multiple files at once?